User Guide

 0

-calibration image scaling value, calibmax is used if 0
+calibration image scaling value, calibmax is used if set to 0

 _images/consoleoutput.png